aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/type_inference_and_tutorials/type_inference_and_tutorials.md

 };
 ```

-`nativeIsArray` has pointed to the method `Array.isArray` in ES5, while `toString` has pointed to the method `Object.prototype.toString`.
+`nativeIsArray` has been pointed to the method `Array.isArray` in ES5, while `toString` has been pointed to the method `Object.prototype.toString`.